 “There was a lot of positive feedback from the clubs, and it’s great to see students excited to be involved,” she said.

-Suthaharan said the role of clubs in fostering a sense of belonging
+Suthaharan said the role of clubs is to foster a sense of belonging.

 “Clubs play a big part in making students feel included and fostering leadership.
 It’s all about giving students a chance to feel heard,” she said.

-Kaori Sembrano, the membership head of the Filipino club, said her club’s intention is to build connections through culture and food.
+Kaori Sembrano, the membership head of the Filipino club, said her club intends to build connections through culture and food.

 “Our club aims to foster a sense of community for all Filipinos and share Filipino culture with non-Filipino students as well,” she said.